OAuth-Apis/apis/README.md

 apis
 ======
 The apis (APIs Secure) project offers an OAuth 2.0 Authorization Server that can be used to kickstart your API authentication.
 In essence it enables you to focus on your actual resource endpoints and use the out-of-the-box authorization server to authenticate resource owners and subsequently validate the access tokens that were granted to the Client applications.
-We will offer more details in later sections.
+We will describe the typical use cases in more details in sections below.

 ## Features

-- An OAuth2 Authorization Server compliant with [the draft v2-30 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-30)
+- An OAuth2 Authorization Server compliant with [the draft v2-31 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-31)
   * Pluggable authentication and userConsent handling (with default implementations provided)
   * Support for authorization code and implicit grant
   * GUI included for the registration of Resource Servers and Client apps